codeplayr/alphacate/README.md

 ---

 A Node.js toolkit with various indicators and oscillators for the technical stock analysis.
+This package contains only the mathematical calculations.

 ## Installation